MolSSI/reference_handler/README.md

 citation, such as the raw citation text and its ID number.
 The second is the *context* table.
 It contains information about the context in which a given citation was used.
-For instance, the function where the citation was used or the number times the citation was "mentioned" by any function of your Python package.
+For instance, the function where the citation was used or the number of times the citation was "mentioned" by any function of your Python package.

 Each citation can have many contexts, yielding a one-to-many relationship between the two tables.

-**2. Functions to ease the interaction with central database. "** Examples are a function to cite a desired reference or a function to dump the contents of the database into a .bib file for subsequent compliation using BibTeX.
+**2. Functions to ease the interaction with central database. ** Examples are a function to cite a desired reference or a function to dump the contents of the database into a .bib file for subsequent compliation using BibTeX.